 To Apply to this Program:

 Submit an online housing application and list this program as one of your top two choices.
-You're required to submit an essay as part of the Residential Program application process.
+You're required to submit an essay as part of the Program Community application process.
 Follow the essay prompt as indicated in the application.